F minor chord

 Explanation: The regular F minor chord is a triad, meaning that it consists of three notes.
 The chord is often abbreviated as Fm (alternatively Fmin).

 Theory: The F minor chord is constructed with a root, a minor thirdAn interval consisting of three semitones, the 3rd scale degree and a perfect fifthAn interval consisting of seven semitones, the 5th scale degree.

 Fingerings: Little finger, middle finger, thumb (left hand); thumb, middle finger, little finger (right hand).

 Notes: F - Ab - C

 F minor - inversions

-Explanation: Fm/Ab is a F minor chord with Ab as the bass note and Fm/C is a F minor chord with C as the bass note.
+Explanation: Fm/Ab is an F minor chord with Ab as the bass note and Fm/C is an F minor chord with C as the bass note.

 See also Fm chords with alternative bass notes ›